Ronald Singson: Arrest in Hong Kong

 On February 23, 2011, judge Joseph Yau agreed with Singson that the drugs were for his own personal use, since that he did not need to traffic drugs to maintain a living considering he is a member of a wealthy family, although he contended that Singson overstated his level of drug use.
 Singson's lawyer proposed a sentence of less than two years.

 Yau ruled that Singson was guilty of drug possession, sentencing him to two and a half years in prison, but reducing it by a year due to Singson pleading guilty, and his good personal background.
 Singson's family and Lovi Poe attending the sentencing; Chavit later said that they would not appeal the decision.
-On March 1, Singson resigned from the House of Representatives, with the lower house accepting his resignation and declaring a vacancy to his seat a week later.
+On March 1, Singson resigned from the House of Representatives.
+The lower house accepted his resignation and declared a vacancy to his seat on March 7.

 With the vacancy, the House of Representatives ordered the Commission on Elections to call a special election to fill Singson's seat.
 The commission subsequently scheduled the special election on May 28, where he was succeeded by his brother, Vigan Vice Mayor Ryan Luis Singson.

 His father Chavit said a few weeks before Ronald's January 18, 2011 release that his son won't reenter politics and will instead focus on his businesses.

 Return to politics

-Singson ran for his old House of Representatives seat for the 2013 elections; his brother Ryan instead contested Ilocos Sur's governorship, which was being held by their father Chavit, who will not run.
+Singson ran for his old House of Representatives seat for the 2013 elections; his brother Ryan instead contested Ilocos Sur's governorship, which was being held by their father Chavit, who did not run.
 He won and served one term until 2016, as he decided not to seek reelection.
 His party, Nacionalista Party, nominated former governor Deogracias Victor Savellano to defend his seat and won.

 Singson switched party from Nacionalista to Nationalist People's Coalition and attempted a comeback to the same seat in 2019; however, he lost to Savellano.
 He ran again in 2022, being successful this time in defeating Savellano.